All work

 Reach for fine-tuning only after prompting and RAG have run out of road.
 It earns its keep when you need to lock a style or output format, teach the model the language of a narrow domain, or make a small cheap model punch above its weight.
 Do not fine-tune to add knowledge, do not fine-tune to fix a bug you could fix with a better prompt, and do not fine-tune before you have an eval suite, because then you cannot even tell if it helped.

-What I use it for
+What it is used for

 Crypto is full of narrow, repetitive, structured tasks where a specialised small model beats a giant generalist.
 Turning messy protocol docs and governance posts into clean structured data.
 Classifying on-chain activity.
 Powering the cheap inner steps of an agent so you are not paying frontier prices on every call.
 And running the whole thing on-prem when the data is not allowed to leave.
 The eval suite still gates all of it.
 A fine-tune that wins on the target task but quietly breaks everything else is a regression, not a win.